|

 After demonstrating at Stratford on April 20, 1941, that it could

-ground, fly at a top speed of 70kt, and reach an altitude of 5,000
+ground, fly at a top speed of 70kt, and reach an altitude of 5,000ft, the XR-4 flew to Wright Field under its own power, flying

-the 761 miles in l6 hr 10min without encountering any significant
+the 761 miles in l6hr 10min without encountering any significant

 problems.